Amazon's Black Friday 2018 deals start now!

 Blink XT Cam Systems for up to $150 off

-If you'd rather get a Blink camera system that you can use outside, then you'll need to hold out until the 21st, when the weather-proofed Blink XT systems go on sale.
+If you'd rather get a Blink camera system that you can use outside, then you'll need to hold out until Nov.
+21, when the weather-proofed Blink XT systems go on sale.
 Here are your options:

 Get the best deals from The Cheapskate in your inbox